hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Computer Architecture/ILP - Mem Ordering.md

 ### Load Store Queue
 LSQ helps some loads (insts) get store values with same addr directly from this queue without going to mem.

-Write to Mem occur at [[ILP - Out-of-Order EXE w Reorder Buffer#ROB Commit|Commit]].
+Write to Mem occur at [[ILP - OOO EXE w Reorder Buffer#ROB Commit|Commit]].
 The LSQ has following fields:
 - A bit indicating load or store
 - mem address of the load or store
 - data to be stored (or load?) in mem